A tutor-led online programme for senior policymakers and regulators.

-The FinTech and Regulatory Innovation programme is a tutor-led online programme delivered to senior policymakers and regulators at central banks, security agencies and ministries of finance.
+The FinTech and Regulatory Innovation (CFTRI) programme is a tutor-led online programme delivered to senior policymakers and regulators at central banks, security agencies and ministries of finance.

 Over eight weeks, participants learn essential concepts concerning the technologies and business models that are transforming the financial industry.
 The focus of the programme is on formulating evidence-based regulatory, supervisory and policy responses to the development of financial technology.